JonBetts/ssplus-wiki/Migrating-site-checklist.md

 * On the old server, comment out the site's entry in `server.xml` and then `sudo mv /sites/[site] /sites/_old`.
 You can now start up tomcat on the old server.

+* Amend the `live_config` setting in the sites context file to `true`.
+(This is by default set to `false` by the site setup script to stop any emails being fired before they should).

 * Deploy the relevant version of the app to the new server.

 * Pray it all went to plan.